ABP News: History

-ABP News was launched as STAR News on 18 February 1998 by satellite television provider Star India in partnership with the NDTV media company, with the latter producing the channel's programming.
-Initially, a bilingual channel broadcasting in both English and Hindi, its programming turned Hindi-only since 2003, when Star's deal with NDTV expired.
+ABP News was launched as Star News on 18 February 1998 by the satellite television provider Star India in partnership with the New Delhi Television Ltd company, the latter being responsible for producing the content on the channel.
+Initially, a bilingual channel broadcasting in both English and Hindi, its programming turned into Hindi-only since 2003, when Star's deal with NDTV had expired.

-In that same year, the Indian government introduced a guideline limiting foreign equity in the national news business to 26%.
-As Star India was a wholly owned subsidiary of Hong Kong–based company Satellite Television Asia Region Ltd. (Star TV), it entered into a joint venture with the Ananda Bazar Patrika Group (ABP Group) to form a new company, Media Content and Communications Services Pvt.
-Ltd. (MCCS), which took control of Star News's operations.
-ABP held a 74% majority stake while Star India reduced its participation with the remaining 26%.
+In the same year, the Indian government had introduced a guideline limiting foreign equity in the national news business to 26%.
+As Star India was a wholly owned subsidiary of the former Hong Kong–based company Satellite Television Asia Region Ltd (Star TV), it enters a joint venture with the Anandabazar Patrika Group to form a new company named Media Content and Communications Services India Pvt Ltd (MCCS), which took the control of Star News's operations.
+The ABP held a 74% majority stake, while Star India reduced its participation with the remaining 26%.

-On 16 April 2012, ABP Group and Star India announced the end of the Star brand licensing agreement.
-In addition, the company sold its minority stake in MCCS to ABP Group, which in turn renamed the channel to ABP News.
-The change was also replicated on other regional news channels operated by MCCS such as Bengali-language Star Ananda and Marathi-language Star Majha, which were renamed as ABP Ananda and ABP Majha, respectively.
-A Punjabi-language channel, ABP Sanjha was granted licence approval in 2014 and launched in that year.
-A Gujarati-language channel, ABP Asmita, was launched on 1 January 2016.
+On 16 April 2012, the ABP Group and Star India announced the end of the Star brand licensing agreement.
+In addition, Star sells its minority stake in MCCS to the ABP, which in turn renames the channel to ABP News.
+The change was also replicated on the other regional-language news channels operated by MCCS such as the Bengali-language Star Ananda and the Marathi-language Star Majha, both of which were renamed as ABP Ananda and ABP Majha, respectively.
+A Punjabi-language channel, ABP Sanjha was granted license approval in 2014 and launched in that year.
+A Gujarati-language news channel, ABP Asmita, was launched on 1 January 2016.